charanjitsingh8-dot/Live_weather_dashboard/README.md

 ​Loading (Pandas Persistence):
 The flattened dictionary is transformed instantly into a single-row structured Pandas DataFrame.
 The script runs a dynamic environmental file check on the host storage disk.
 If weather_history.csv is not present, Pandas acts as an initiator, compiling the document layout alongside its defined header strings.
 If it exists, it falls back to an append configuration (mode='a'), stacking the new data entry linearly to the bottom of the ledger.

+ ​🛠️ 4.
+Tech Stack & Prerequisites

+​This project is built using a highly dependable, data-centric Python stack designed to demonstrate efficient package handling, API interactions, and data storage.

+​🖥️ Core Tech Stack

+​Language: Python 3.8+ (Leverages native features like f-strings, dictionary .get() fault tolerances, and modular system packaging).

+​API Ingestion: requests (v2.31.0+) – The industry standard HTTP client library for Python.
+Used to handle URL parameters, keep-alive connections, and raw response parsing safely.

+​Data Engineering Engine: pandas (v2.2.0+) – A high-performance data manipulation and analysis library.
+Used in this pipeline to structurally map API fields, maintain the database schema, and commit row insertions safely to storage.

+​Secrets Management: python-dotenv (v1.0.1+) – Parses key-value pairs from a separate .env file.
+Keeps infrastructure keys completely isolated out of source files to follow modern Twelve-Factor App security guidelines.

+​📋 System Prerequisites

+​Before spinning up the dashboard on your machine, ensure you have the following baseline environments configured

+Package Installer for Python (pip):
+Ensure pip is installed alongside Python to fetch external repository libraries

+OpenWeatherMap API Credentials:
+To pull live conditions, you need a functional connection key:
+​Navigate to the OpenWeatherMap Portal and register a free developer account.
+​Head over to your dashboard profile menu under API Keys and generate a standard API endpoint token (it typically takes a few minutes to activate globally after generation).